TFHInc/ci-newton/README.md

  * Send the admin an email.
  *
  */
-class SendAdminEmailListener extends NewtonListener {
+class SendAdminEmailListener extends TFHInc/Newton/NewtonListener {
     /**
      * Run the listener.
      *